 Also, when you consider that the only other popular major credit card which offers cell phone cover is the Citi Prestige and that the Citi Prestige card costs $400/year more than the Chase Ink Business Preferred, you start to get an idea of just what good value this card can be.

-Overall, in an environment awash with business credit card options, the Chase Ink Business Preferred credit card is easily one of the better all-round cards around.
+Overall, in an environment awash with business credit card options, the Chase Ink Business Preferred credit card is easily one of the better all-round options around.